kyma-project/community/concepts/observability-configurable-logging/07-multiple-logpipeline-investigation.md

 The telemetry operator comes with a pipeline configured to push logs to Loki.
 Additionally, Kyma users can define their own pipeline and push the logs to their own logging backend.

-This document investigates the side effects that may come up when, for example, the logging backend defined by  user stops working.
+This document investigates the side effects that may come up when, for example, the logging backend defined by users stops working.

 ## Setup